-The purpose of the Pupil Development Grant is to improve educational attainment of pupils from low income families and who are entitled to free school meals (eFSM).
-School are expected to maximise the use of this funding by introducing sustainable strategies which will quickly lead to improved outcomes for pupils entitled to free school meals.
+The purpose of the Pupil Development Grant is to improve educational attainment and achievements of pupils who are entitled to free school meals (eFSM).

 As a school, we want to learn from the best practice in Wales and beyond by:

 – integrating plans for the effective use of the PDG into the School Improvement Plan, basing our practice on sound evidence and including them as part of a whole school strategy;

 – balancing whole school strategies with targeted interventions to ensure that all learners entitled to free school meals benefit as individuals, whilst the whole school develops its ability to support every learner to achieve their full potential.